collapsed-stacks/startups/questions/11439/what-s-a-good-way-to-find-nearby-angel-investors-or-venture-capitalists.md

 - tagged: `investors`, `venture-capital`, `angel-investors`, `fundraising`
 - score: 3

-<p>Assuming the business is located in a low-population area, not near any business hubs, what's a good way to find nearby investors?
-Is it important for the business to be located near its investors in the first place?</p>
+Assuming the business is located in a low-population area, not near any business hubs, what's a good way to find nearby investors?
+Is it important for the business to be located near its investors in the first place?

 ## Answer 11443